madhumini/book-library/README.md

 # How To Run
-Clone the Repository using 'git clone _RepositoryUrl_' command.Then install node modules using 'npm i'.
+Clone the Repository using 'git clone https://github.com/madhumini/book-library.git' command.Then install node modules using 'npm i'.
 Then run 'ng s' or 'ng serve' and open 'http://localhost:4200/' in browser.

 # Details About the project